 After dropping out of 2 colleges and then working as a music teacher full-time, I found myself playing Hearthstone on a full Varsity Esports Scholarship studying Business Administration at Robert Morris University.
 I toured the world on weekends, played in international tournaments, and made a decent living playing video games.

-BHOP Esports may be the first video game community center, but it is most importantly a place where many call home.
+BHOP Esports is most importantly a place where many now call home.

 ©BHOP ESPORTS, LLC.
 Est 2020